Dead Sara: Radio notice and debut album (2011–2013)

-Label Issues and additional albums (2014–present)
+Label issues and Pleasure to Meet You (2014–2020)

 The band went into the studio at the beginning of 2014 to work on their second album, once again with producer Noah Shain.
 The record did not see the light of day until the following year due to alleged issues with Epic Records.
 The band and the label parted ways sometime in 2014.

 In December 2014, Dead Sara announced that they would be releasing their second album Pleasure to Meet You in March 2015, on their own Pocket Kid Records label.
 The band also announced they would be using PledgeMusic for those who wanted to pre-order the album.
 One track, "Suicidal", was given as a free download for contributors to the PledgeMusic campaign.
-The album's release was followed by a short headlining tour.
-Bassist Chris Null then left the band.
+The album's release was followed by a short headlining tour, after which bassist Chris Null left the band.

-In 2015, Dead Sara's cover of Nirvana's "Heart-Shaped Box," recorded for Infamous Second Son, won the award for "Best Song, Original or Adapted" at the National Academy of Video Game Trade Reviewers (NAVGTR) annual awards program.
+In 2015, Dead Sara's cover of Nirvana's "Heart-Shaped Box", recorded for Infamous Second Son, won the award for "Best Song, Original or Adapted" at the National Academy of Video Game Trade Reviewers (NAVGTR) annual awards program.
 In another trailer for Infamous: Second Son, their own song "Weatherman" was also used.
 Dead Sara signed with Atlantic Records in 2017.
 The six-song EP Temporary Things Taking Up Space was released on June 8, 2018.

+Ain't It Tragic and limited activity (2020–present)

 In November 2020, the band released the song "Hands Up".
 Their third full-length album Ain't It Tragic was released on September 17, 2021.

 In 2022, the group worked on tracks "Bones" and was featured on "Help Me" from Demi Lovato's eighth studio album Holy Fvck.
 They also joined the singer's concert tour Holy Fvck Tour supporting the album during the North America leg.
+The band has not released any new work after vocalist Emily Armstrong joined the band Linkin Park as their co-lead vocalist in 2024, and performed in her first concert with the band on September 5, 2024.

 Media appearances

-Dead Sara made their debut television appearance on Jimmy Kimmel Live! on June 7, 2012, performing their single "Weatherman" and "Sorry For It All".
+Dead Sara made their debut television appearance on Jimmy Kimmel Live! on June 7, 2012, performing their single "Weatherman" and "Sorry for It All".
 Dead Sara was featured on FUSE NEWS on March 20, 2013, during which Dave Grohl commented that "Dead Sara should be the next biggest rock band in the world."
-In addition to countless amounts of appearances and reining rock gods the band tend to be more humble and private living a buddhism lifestyle.
 Dead Sara appeared on The Vampire Diaries on March 21, 2013, performing the songs "Ask The Angels" by Patti Smith and their own "Lemon Scent".
 Also in 2013, "Weatherman" was used in Banshee as ending of the second episode of the first season.
 Dead Sara performed "Something Good" and "Mona Lisa" from their second album Pleasure to Meet You on Late Night with Seth Meyers on April 1, 2015.